supermarsx/writetofillet/readme.md

 # writetofillet
  Write a word a given amount of times to a file, as simple as that.
 This is a simple python script that will fill a text file with a word of choice.
 This script is intended for command line usage.
-This only check for the amount of arguments, does not check against idio* usage.
+This only check for the amount of arguments, does not check against bad users usage.

 ## Usage